-The Demand Resource Compliance Penalty Charges collected from LM Providers with under-compliant registrations for an event are allocated on a pro-rata basis to those LM Providers with committed registrations subject to Demand Resource event compliance that provided load reductions in excess of the amount obligated to provide for such event.
+The Demand Resource Compliance Penalty Charges collected from LM Providers with undercompliant registrations for an event are allocated on a pro-rata basis to those LM Providers with committed registrations subject to Demand Resource event compliance that provided load reductions in excess of the amount obligated to provide for such event.
 The total event allocation to each over-performing registration shall not exceed for each committed registration the volume of excess MWs provided by the committed registration during a single event times 1/5 of the provider's weighted daily revenue rate received by the registration dispatched.
-Any Load Management Compliance Charges for an event collected from under-compliant registrations of the Limited DR product type will be allocated to over-compliant registrations for such event and have the same bill timing as LM Compliance Charges for an event collected from under-compliant registrations of the Annual DR or Extended Summer DR product type will be allocated to over-compliant registrations for such event and have the same bill timing as LM Compliance Charges for Annual DR or Extended Summer DR for such event.
+Any Load Management Compliance Charges for an event collected from under-compliant registrations of the Limited DR product type will be allocated to over-compliant registrations for such event and have the same bill timing as LM Compliance Charges for Limited DR for such event.
+Any Load Management Compliance Charges for an event collected from under-compliant registrations of the Annual DR or Extended Summer DR product type will be allocated to overcompliant registrations for such event and have the same bill timing as LM Compliance Charges for Annual DR or Extended Summer DR product type will be allocated to overcompliant registrations for such event and have the same bill timing as LM Compliance Charges for Annual DR or Extended Summer DR product type will be allocated to overcompliant registrations for such event and have the same bill timing as LM Compliance Charges for Annual DR or Extended Summer DR for such event.